wingadium1/wingadium1.github.io/_posts/2018-02-25-aws_aws_csa_professional_domain1_quiz.md

 > Amazon Glacier data retrievals typically take 3 - 5 hours but can take longer than that.
 Further information: https://aws.amazon.com/glacier/faqs/#data-retrievals

-13. If you create a volume from an EC2 incremental snapshot, it will contain the base snapshot data plus any incremental changes up to that point in time.
+13. If you create a volume from an EC2 incremental snapshot, it will contain the base snapshot data plus any incremental changes up to that point in time

     - [ ] False
     - [x] True